 The Casper-Natrona County Health Department is offering patient navigation and case management for cancer survivors who wish to continue to improve their health and wellness after their cancer treatment.
 For more information, call us at (307) 235-9340.

-Other information about Wyoming Cancer Resources can be found here: health.wyo.gov/publichealth/prevention/cancer/wcrs
+Other information about Wyoming Cancer Resources can be found here: health.wyo.gov/public health/cancer-andchronic-disease-prevention-unit/cancer/wcrs

 The Casper-Natrona County Health Department is partnering with City of Casper and other agenices to provide bulk sunscreen dispenser for the public in locations where sun exposure is likely (i.e., pools, public gathering locations, etc).
-If you are interested in hosting a bulk sunscreen dispenser, please contact us at (307) 235-9340.
+If you are interested in using or checking out a free sunscreen dispenser for your event, visit http://health.wyo.gov/publichealth/cancer-and-chronic-disease-prevention-unit/cancer/sunsafety/ or contact us at 307-235-9340.

 Regardless of whether you have other risk factors, such as family history, reducing your exposure to ultraviolet (UV) rays can help keep your skin healthy and lower your chances of getting skin cancer in the future.
 Most people get at least some UV exposure from the sun when they spend time outdoors.
 Making sun protection an everyday habit will help you to enjoy the outdoors safely, avoid getting a sunburn, and lower your skin cancer risk.